How Often Should A Ladder Be Inspected

 Why It Matters

 You might think a cracked rung is a minor annoyance, but the consequences can be severe.
 A broken ladder can cause falls, injuries, and even legal trouble if it happens on a job site.
-Day to day, beyond the personal risk, there’s a financial angle: medical bills, lost workdays, and potential liability claims add up fast.
-In many workplaces, a single incident can trigger audits, fines, and a tarnished reputation.
+Now, beyond the personal risk, there’s a financial angle: medical bills, lost workdays, and potential liability claims add up fast.
+Plus, in many workplaces, a single incident can trigger audits, fines, and a tarnished reputation.
 So asking yourself how often should a ladder be inspected isn’t just a bureaucratic question—it’s a practical step toward protecting people and preserving productivity.

 The Real Cost of Skipping Checks